lostdemeter/rharithmeticlight/README.md

 This work builds on exploratory ideas (e.g., zeta spacetime framings) but is original in combining empirical tests.
 We achieve: (1) Visual and quantitative support for analogies; (2) A narrative linking observations to RH necessity.
 However, we have not proven anything—results are from finite data, analogies are interpretive, and RH violations might only appear at larger scales.

 ## Methodology
 We conducted three experiments using Python (numpy, matplotlib) up to \( x = 10^7 \), generating primes via sieve and computing metrics.
-Code is available at [GitHub Repo Link, e.g., https://github.com/lostdemeter/arithmetic-light-cone-rh].
+Code used to generate plots located in Main.py

 ### Experiment A: Light-Cone Scaling
 - Compute \( F(t) \), \( G(t) = e^{-t/2} F(t) \), \( H(t) = G(t) / t^2 \) for \( t \in [2, \log(10^7)] \).